tknight0000/connect/README.md

 # How To Generate AI/ML Datasets For Training

--	Open the `connect.html` file in your web browser
+-	Open the `connect.html` file in your web browser from a website or a local web server
 -	Click on the `DB` link at the top of the page
 -	Change configure the settings for your needs
 -	Click the `Apply` button
--	Wait until thread(s) complete and the data has been processed
+-	Wait until threads complete and the data has been processed
--	Click the `Download` button to download the file containing the newly generated DB, in your specified format, to your computer
+-	Click the `Download` button to download the newly generated DB, in your specified format, to your computer

 ## MultiThreaded DB Generation

 -	In the `Gameplay DB Generator` page, scroll down until you see `Threads`.
-Increase the number of threads to scale the multithreading capabilities of the generator to your CPUs capabilities.
+Increase the number of threads to scale the multithreading capabilities of the generator.
 -	MultiThreading is accomplished via JavaScript's [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)

 # DB Parsing

 -	Common to all formats
 	-	`X` always goes first
-	-	Positions are hash into hexadecimal format
+	-	Positions are hashed into hexadecimal format
 		-	EG: Placement `(A2,B3)` is encoded as `0x0203`
 		-	```typescript
 			// Decode